Creating a law firm budget and organizing your finances is arguably one of the most important starting points when hanging your shingle.

 Creating a budget for your firm will help you forecast what money you can expect to come in.
 Looking at planning for the money that needs to go out means listing all of your expenses and planning out how your revenue will pay those costs.

-While it’s important to also watch where your money is going, being too stingy will harm your growth.
+While watching where your money is going is important, being too stingy will harm your growth.
 Spending money wisely, for example on tools that will help you be more efficient, will pay off in the long run.
 If you haven’t put together your new law firm’s budget, the best time to start is now.